 When printing something such as a resume or other important document I would recommend using 24 lbs paper or heavier.
 The difference between 20 lbs and 24 lbs paper is noticeable and will make any document stand out.
 Paper comes in a variety of colors now.
 Colored paper is a cheaper alternative to make a resume or flier stand out.

 Inkjet Photo Paper

 When it comes to an inkjet printer selecting the right paper will make a tremendous difference in quality.
 General use paper allows the ink wick into the paper much more than a laser paper.
 When the ink wicks into the paper it causes text to be fuzzy and colors to fade.
 Ink is too expensive to be printing it on general purpose paper.
+Multipurpose paper is fine for everyday printing but photo paper will have better results.
 Rather than printing an inkjet in econo mode on general use paper all the time, a basic black and white laser printer could pay for itself with the savings.

 Inkjet printers are for printing high quality glossy photos which require better paper.
 For the best results a coated photo paper will prevent the ink from absorbing into the paper, such as these: